Everything We Know About the 'Red, White & Royal Blue' Sequel Coming to Prime Video

 According to the release, Nicholas Galitzine and Taylor Zakhar Perez are set to reprise their roles as Prince Henry and Alex Claremont-Diaz.
 Matthew López, who directed the original film, returns to write the screenplay alongside My Lady Jane creator Gemma Burgess and book author McQuiston.
 Jamie Babbit, who helmed the queer classic But I'm a Cheerleader, will direct the film.

-The sequel was first confirmed back in May 2024, when the creative team teased a new film during a fan screening in Culver City, California.
+The sequel was first teased in May 2024, when the creative team spoke about the possibility of a second film during a fan screening in Culver City, California.

 Speaking with Teen Vogue in August 2023, López teased that he was open to continuing Alex and Henry's love story, saying, "I would love to do a sequel—if we have the right story."